Published 7 Sep 2023

 - Keeping people organized and focused on the task at hand

-- Promoting accountability as inspection results serve as written record
+- Promoting accountability as inspection results serve as written records

 - Providing clear documentation to regulatory bodies about the inspections performed

 Inspection checklists are important because they are vital to keeping a product, equipment, facility, or property compliant with existing safety regulations and up to par with industry quality standards.
-Checks guided with the use of inspection checklists help businesses from different industries ensure that the products and services their customers receive will meet or exceed expectations.
+For industries that deal with tasks related to manufacturing, construction, automotive, facility management, and food safety and production, checks guided with the use of inspection checklists help businesses from different industries ensure that the products and services their customers receive will meet or exceed expectations.
 Further, regular inspections conducted using inspection checklists provide more benefits to organizations in the form of the following:

-Regular inspections help define the line between a safe working environment and one that is beset with hazards.
+Regular inspections help define the line between a safe working environment and one beset with hazards.

 Equipment and facility abuse is discouraged by regular inspections.
-Using inspection records, maintenance managers can strengthen maintenance programs as inspections help them identify the best frequency of schedules for the upkeep of assets.
+With inspection records, maintenance managers can strengthen maintenance programs as inspections help them identify the best frequency of schedules for the upkeep of assets.